RedHatInsights/drift-frontend/README.md

 ## Testing federated modules with another application

-If you want to test Drift with another application deployed locally, you can utilise `LOCAL_APPS` environment variable and deploy the needed application on separate ports.
+If you want to test Drift with another application deployed locally, you can utilize `LOCAL_APPS` environment variable and deploy the needed application on separate ports.
 To learn more about the variable, see https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#running-multiple-local-frontend-applications.

 ### Example